 I won’t discuss YouTube comments in terms of quality, content & value, other than by stating that in general these are classes below amazon.com comments.
 I have long stopped reading them.
 The main reasons why these are such low-level, if not often disgusting, is due to the much wider (and younger) audience.
 Note that there is typically no moderation.
 Plus, comments can be delivered anonymously.
 Also, comments often seem to reflect spontaneous reactions rather than well-founded thoughts & considerations.

 Reading Concert Reviews

 Keep in mind that writing concert reviews can be a stressful task!
-The reviewer needs to (rather: should) overcome personal predispositions, and then (s)he hears the music once — and thereafter the newspaper may expect to see input very soon after the concert!
+The reviewer needs to (rather: should) overcome personal predispositions.
+The live performance is a one-time experience.
+Thereafter, the newspaper may expect to see input very soon after the concert!
 Hence: